ngs-docs/2024-ggg-201b-lab/extra/hannahs-unix-cafe.md

 Go click on the terminal "app" to get started.

-When we open up terminal in binder we will see a a line of text.
+When we open up terminal we will see a a line of text.
 This is a **prompt statement**.
 It can tell us useful things such as the name of the directory we are currently in, our username, or what computer we are currently running terminal on.

 However, the prompt statement that pops up is quite long, you can customize it to read `$ ` it by running:
 ```